jorismueller/Joris-website/content/working_papers/ccp/index.md

 influence and present recent trends in those measures.
 We corroborate qualitative work and find a sharp increase in Party influence since 2017.
 Furthermore, we find that in- fluence has been concentrated in state-owned firms.
-Domestic private and foreign firms exhibit much lower overall levels of influence, most of which is rhetorical."
+Domestic private and foreign firms exhibit much lower overall levels of influence, most of which is rhetorical.

 [[pdf]](https://www.jorismueller.com/files/The_Party_and_the_Firm.pdf/)"